rare-magma/ufd-exporter/README.md

 # ufd-exporter

-Bash script that uploads the kWh data from UFD API to influxdb on a weekly basis
+Bash script that uploads the energy consumption data from the UFD API to influxdb on a weekly basis

 ## Dependencies